-Why Paying For Stuff Is So Complicated Now
+How Software Ate the Point of Sale

 But the owners don’t want to change that system out for something new and potentially better.
 “They know it will continue to work for as long as the hardware does,” Bays said.
 Whereas with a new system, they’ll be on the hook for a lease.
 “It’s kind of analogous to how Adobe doesn’t sell Photoshop anymore.
 They sell a license,” he said.
 “You never actually own anything.”

 Even the chip readers, which would presumably reduce fraud, don’t always seem worth the investment to small-business owners.
 “There is nowhere I’ve ever worked where the management says, ‘I want to invest in infrastructure,’” Bays said.
-So, they do it when they have to or when they finally get around to it.
+So they do it when they have to or when they finally get around to it.

 There are now dozens of point-of-sale systems offering different kinds of payment integrations and experiences.
-At their best, they integrate a whole restaurant or store’s business.
+At their best, they integrate a whole restaurant’s or store’s business.
 They make it possible to take online orders and simplify accounting.
 They can keep track of important customers and offer them incentives.
 At worst, they present unwanted complexity, new problems, and the disruption of systems that worked.

 “It’s all kind of a complete mess,” said Maurer, the anthropologist.
 “There are so many different systems.
 So many different POS manufacturers each promising different services.
 So many different payment systems and protocols.”

 It’s not just outside scholars who have taken this position.
-The AITE Group, a financial-services research firm, found in a 2017 report that the POS is moving from “a highly concentrated industry” into one that’s wilder, a “new reality of an open ecosystem facilitating innovation and competition.”
+The Aite Group, a financial-services research firm, found in a 2017 report that the POS is moving from “a highly concentrated industry” into one that’s wilder, a “new reality of an open ecosystem facilitating innovation and competition.”

-Even the legacy industry standard POS system for restaurants, NCR’s Aloha, would like to be known as something more.
+Even the legacy industry-standard POS system for restaurants, NCR’s Aloha, would like to be known as something more.
 “The way we’ve been talking about Aloha in the last few years is as a platform of sale,” said Jon Lawrence, a senior director at NCR.
 “It’s more than a play on words: If you think about what Facebook has done, or Uber or Airbnb, these are software platforms that have helped transform industries.”

 This is a crazy world that requires hundreds of thousands of small businesses to work through hundreds of vendors to reach thousands of banks.
 Every company is trying to extract some bits (of data, of money) from every single transaction, building fortunes out of pennies.
-That’s why Google Wallet and Apple Pay didn’t take off like Facebook or Uber.
+That’s why Google Pay and Apple Pay didn’t take off like Facebook or Uber.
 There are just too many human hands reaching for pockets that need to get on board.

 And it’s into this environment that Silicon Valley companies—and other VC-backed start-ups like Boston’s Toast—have plunged.
 Square could hack the technology of the credit-card reader, but the greater system’s complexity affords no elegant solution.

-So, the next time you’re waiting for the chip-card reader to beep at you, consider that money has been data for a long time, arranged energy, but like every other part of the world that software is digesting, the gap between the megatrend and the lived reality is where the money is made.
+So, the next time you’re waiting for the chip-card reader to beep at you, consider that money has been data for a long time, arranged energy, but like every other part of the world that software is digesting, the gap between the mega-trend and the lived reality is where the money is made.

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.